muhammad-rafi/conf_diff/README.md

 ![App Screenshot](https://github.com/muhammad-rafi/conf_diff/blob/main/images/html_output_file.png)

 ### Example
-In this eample, I am running a script with well know netmiko library and taking a backup of running config before and after the change.
-Then compare the configuration difference between thsese config files.
-See the [example](https://github.com/muhammad-rafi) directory.
+In this example, I am running a script with well known 'netmiko' library and taking a backup of running config before and after the change.
+Then compare the configuration difference between these config files.
+See the [example](https://github.com/muhammad-rafi/conf_diff/tree/main/examples) directory.

 ```python